mesosphere-backup/terraform-dcos/aws/README.md

 ssh-add ~/.ssh/path_to_you_key.pem
 ```

-_*NOTE*: When using an ssh agent it is best to add it the command above to your `~/.bash_profile`, next time your terminal gets reopened, it will reload your keys automatically._
+*NOTE*: When using an ssh agent it is best to add it the command above to your `~/.bash_profile`, next time your terminal gets reopened, it will reload your keys automatically.

 ##### Configure your IAM AWS Keys

 You will need your AWS aws_access_key_id and aws_secret_access_key.
-If you don't have one yet, you can get them from the AWS documentation [here](
+If you don't have one yet, you can get them from the AWS documentation [http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html](
 http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 When you finally get them, you can install it in your home directory.
 The default location is `$HOME/.aws/credentials` on Linux and OS X, or `"%USERPROFILE%\.aws\credentials"` for Windows users.

 Here is an example of the output when you're done: